sief/play-guard/README.md

 class FailureRateLimitFunction[R[_] <: Request[_]](rateLimiter: RateLimiter)(rejectResponse: R[_] => Result, keyFromRequest: R[_] => Any, resultCheck: Result => Boolean) extends ActionFunction[R, R]
 ```

-The convenience action HttpErrorRateLimitAction limits the HTTP error rate for each IP address.
+The convenience action HttpErrorRateLimitAction __limits the HTTP error rate for each IP address__.
 This is for example useful if you want to prevent brute force bot attacks on authentication requests.

 From the sample app: